New Campaign Teaches How To Help When A Muslim Is Harassed

 "It was at a point where I thought they were about to attack the kid really," says Powell.
 "So I did say something."
 Powell says that prompted the kids to start mouthing off to him, using language that includes an offensive slur:

-"You could hear them talking ... an n***** sticking up for a sand n***** ..
-Is how the kid put it," Powell says.
+"You could hear them talking ... 'a n***** sticking up for a sand n*****' ... is how the kid put it," Powell says.
 Eventually, Powell says, the kids backed off.

 Some bystanders in an incident in Portland, Oregon recently weren't so lucky when they stood up to a guy allegedly harassing an African American woman and another wearing a hijab.
 Two of those good Samaritans ended up stabbed to death.